 The development gap between boys and girls is explained by the theory first put forward by Charles Darwin.
 It’s part of our evolutionary process.

-Meyer said boys catch up to girls in development by late high school.
+She added that boys catch up to girls in development by late high school.
 Males and females don’t finish brain development until about age 25.

 Big decisions, immature brains

-Meyer said, though brain development is not finished until around age 25, “The major changes in thought processing have already occurred,” for kids in their late teenage years.
+Hay said, though brain development is not finished until around age 25, “The major changes in thought processing have already occurred,” for kids in their late teenage years.

 However, the frontal part of the brain, which largely controls judgment, does not fully mature until around age 24.

-For older teenagers or young adults, Meyer said, “Parents should encourage the moments when they see their child making good adult choices and also be available to them as a resource for judgment calls involving important matters like voting, college choices, financial matters and marriage.”
+For older teenagers or young adults, Hay said, “Parents should encourage the moments when they see their child making good adult choices and also be available to them as a resource for judgment calls involving important matters like voting, college choices, financial matters and marriage.”

 Friendships may fracture in adolescence